Skrrby/Community-Mod/README.md

 If you have a problem with something here, discord username is Skrrby#2973.
 I am not responsible for Chad the Reddit Mod sharing Joe Biden's Password in here nor any other illegal stuff, i'm just an idiot with some free time.
+Also this mod is open source, which means you can fork it and rename it and edit some stuff to your liking and making it *your* CommunutyMod or whatever you call it.
+It also means that if you contribute with your code here, that code is pretty much free real estate for anyone that comes across it.
+So if you have super secret super sneaky super licensed content, keep that in mind when considering contributing.

 ---------------------------------------Help---------------------------------------

 Not a lot going on right now, but if you could contribute a FAQ or something, go ahead.
 If you need help with something specific, Google it.
-If it's about the mod, discord username is 4 lines above this one.
+If it's about the mod, discord username is 10 lines above this one.

 ---------------------------------------Credits---------------------------------------